wallarm/product-documentation/docs/3.0/partner-waf-node/overview.md

 Wallarm supports particular partner accounts to work with partners.
 A partner account allows the partner to:

 * Install one or several partner nodes within its system infrastructure and define settings for client traffic processing
-* Create separate accounts for clients in the Wallarm Console and provide clients with access to these accounts
+* Create separate accounts for clients in Wallarm Console and provide clients with access to these accounts
-* Brand the Wallarm Console and select the language of the Wallarm Console interface (English or Russian)
+* Brand Wallarm Console and select the language of the Wallarm Console interface (English or Russian)
-* Host the Wallarm Console on its own domain
+* Host Wallarm Console on its own domain
 * Brand client emails and reports
 * Set the email address of own technical support to recieve messages from clients